 Since 2017, St Andrew’s College has committed to a whole school strategic goal to embrace evidence-based research related to well-being and positive psychology.
 Staff professional development focuses on integrating research related to building positive relationships, promoting emotional intelligence and resilience, enhancing self-efficacy and fostering motivation, engagement, and purpose.

 A well-being focus is integrated into our curricular, co-curricular and pastoral programmes.
 Our school culture strongly supports student well-being by valuing the importance of positive relationships and celebrating diversity.

 We aspire for our Collegians to be:

-To find out more about well-being at St Andrews, read our blog by clicking the image below.
+To find out more about well-being at St Andrew's, read our blog by clicking here.